mattfrances/ShoppingList/README.md

 $ npm run package-linux
 ```
 <br>
-A new folder will be created called "release-builds", continue in that folder until the application with the shopping cart icon is found
+A new folder will be created called "release-builds", continue in that folder until you find the application with the shopping cart icon